Slunj: Football

 Although Slunj is very small, it has many sport clubs.
 Most famous are the football club NK Slunj and MNK Drenak.
 There are two football fields in Slunj.
 One is situated in the center of Slunj and popularly called Gradsko igralište (Town field) and the other is Zubac, which is the official turf of NK Slunj.

 Koranski susreti

 On the last day of "Dani grada Slunja" (festivity called Days of the city of Slunj), which usually takes place at the beginning of August, games are organized on main swimming area on the river Korana.
 Participating teams compete in many games like swimming and snorkeling and many other.

+Infrastructure

+In 1913, there were 7 gendarmeries in Slunj kotar: Cetin-grad, Gornja Močila, Nova Kršlja, Primišlje, Rakovica, Slunj and Veljun.